-Can taking abatacept make it more difficult for me to become pregnant?
+I take abatacept.
+Can it make it harder for me to become pregnant?

-Can taking abatacept during my pregnancy increase the chance of miscarriage?
+Does taking abatacept increase the chance of miscarriage?

-Probably not.
+In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
+This is called her background risk.
 Animal studies done by the manufacturer did not show an increased chance for birth defects when abatacept was used in pregnancy.
-There is a small report from the manufacturer on 151 pregnancies, which did not find a pattern of birth defects to be associated with abatacept use in pregnancy.
-There is also a case report of a woman with active rheumatoid arthritis who became pregnant while using abatacept, with her last dose just after fourth week of pregnancy.
-She delivered a healthy infant that was also reported to be fine at a 3.5-year follow-up visit.
+There is a small report from the manufacturer on 151 human pregnancies.
+This reported did not find a pattern of birth defects to be associated with abatacept use in pregnancy.
+There is also a case report of a woman with active rheumatoid arthritis who became pregnant while using abatacept, with her last dose just after the fourth week of pregnancy.
+She delivered a healthy infant that was also reported to be doing well at a 3.5-year follow-up visit.

 There have been no studies looking at the use of abatacept during breastfeeding.
 Abatacept is poorly absorbed from the gut, so it is unlikely that if any of the medication gets into breast milk that it would enter the baby’s system.
-It is possible that premature babies (born before 37 weeks gestation) with digestive systems that are not fully developed would be able to absorb more of the medication in breast milk.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+It is possible that babies born before 37 weeks of pregnancy (premature) with digestive systems that are not fully developed would be able to absorb more of the medication in breast milk.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.